collective-soundworks/soundworks/README.md

 server.map('env', sync, envPerformance);
 ```

-Among the modules used by the `player` clients, three of them need to communicate with the server (`checkin`, `sync` and `performance` — the `dialog` module only displays a welcome message to the participant and does not involve any interaction between the client and server.
-For more information about the modules that have a client and server side, please refer to the [Client/server modules](#clientserver-modules) section in the API).
+Among the modules used by the `player` clients, three of them need to communicate with the server: `checkin`, `sync` and `performance`.
+(The `dialog` module only displays a welcome message to the participant and does not involve any interaction between the client and server.
+For more information about the modules that have a both a client and a server side, please refer to the [Client/server modules](#clientserver-modules) section in the API.)
 Hence, after setting up the Express app and starting the server, we instantiate the `checkin`, `sync`, and `playerPerformance` server side modules and map them to the `'player'` client type.
 Consequently, these modules can dialog with the corresponding client side modules, and respond to the `player` clients connected via the root URL of the application.

-Similarly, we map the `sync` module and the 'envPerformance' module to the `'env'` client type, provided that these are the modules the `env` clients need to dialog with.
+Similarly, we map the `sync` module and the `envPerformance` module to the `'env'` client type, provided that these are the modules the `env` clients need to dialog with.

 ### Modules provided by the library